TowhidKashem/image-dataset-prepper/README.md

 <img src="./assets/screenshot-error.png" alt="" width="50%" />

-Refresh the app (CMD/CTRL + R) and try selecting the same folder with the blue button.
+Refresh the app (CMD/CTRL + R) and try selecting the same folder but with the blue button.

 ## Roadmap